-In this section, we explore practical examples of hyperparameter tuning for gradient boosting, equipping you with the tools and techniques to enhance your models.
-We will work with a real-world dataset, demonstrate the effects of various hyperparameters, and guide you through the process of systematically finding the optimal configuration.
+In this section, we look into practical examples of hyperparameter tuning for gradient boosting, providing you with the tools and techniques to improve your models.
+We will work with a real dataset, demonstrate the effects of various hyperparameters, and guide you through the process of systematically finding the optimal configuration.

 For our examples, we'll utilize the well-known "California Housing" dataset.
 This dataset provides information on various housing features in California and is commonly used for regression tasks.
 The objective is to predict median house values based on features such as median income, average house occupancy, and proximity to the ocean.

-Before delving into tuning, let's load our data and split it into training and test sets:
+Before getting into tuning, let's load our data and split it into training and test sets:

 import numpy as np